 Participants are immediately vested in their own contributions and associated investment earnings/losses.
-In general, participants are fully vested in the Company's contributions and associated investment earnings/losses after three years of service.
-The Company uses any forfeited non-vested amounts to reduce Company contributions or to pay plan administrative expenses.
-The forfeited non-vested amounts used to reduce Company contributions were \$11.7 million in 2019.
-At December 31, 2019 and 2018, remaining unused forfeited non-vested accounts totaled \$1.1 million and \$1.0 million, respectively.
+In general, participants are fully vested in the Company contributions and associated investment earnings/losses after three years of service.
+Forfeited non-vested amounts are used to reduce future Company contributions or pay plan administrative expenses.
+The forfeited non-vested amounts used to reduce Company contributions were \$17.2 million in 2021.
+At December 31, 2021 and 2020, remaining unused forfeited non-vested accounts totaled \$0.1 million.